 We use the MPC again with the constraint function $c$ and the bicycle model discretized with $\Delta=1/2$, but we now set the prediction horizon to $H:=10$, i.e., to five seconds.
 Due to the large time horizon of $T$, we note that the open-loop controller with $H:=T$ is infeasible.
 We made two practically motivated modifications to the optimization problem in \eqref{eq:open_loop}.
-First, for the $\kappa$ step-ahead predictions we observed that the values of $C_{t+\kappa|t}$ are similar at different times $t$, and we have hence used the largest value of $C_{t+\kappa|t}$ among all $t$ for the $\kappa$ step-ahead prediction region.
+First, for the $\kappa$ step-ahead predictions we observed that the values of $C_{t+\kappa|t}$ are similar at different times $t$, and we have hence used the smallest value of $C_{t+\kappa|t}$ among all $t$ for the $\kappa$ step-ahead prediction region.
 Second, due to a model mismatch between the bicycle model and the CARLA model, we also included slack variables on the constraint in \eqref{eq:constC_2} to obtain recursive feasibility.

 The MPC result for a single trajectory from the test set $D_\text{test}$ is shown in Fig. \ref{fig:scen2}.
-We additionally ran the MPC for all $100$ test trajectories, and only in one case the safety constraint $c(x_\tau,y_\tau)\ge 0$ was violated.
+We also ran the MPC for all $100$ test trajectories, and only in one case the safety constraint $c(x_\tau,Y_\tau)\ge 0$ was violated.
 This confirms Theorem \ref{thm:3} which states that in at most $5$ of the $100$ MPC runs the constraint is violated.
-We finally checked the correctness of the one-step ahead prediction regions and found that in $99.985$ \% it holds that the constraint $\|y_\tau-\hat{y}_{\tau|t}\|\le C_{\tau|t}$ was satisfied which is higher than the theoretically ensured value of $100(1-\delta/T)=99.83$ \%.
+We next checked the correctness of the one-step ahead prediction regions and found that in $99.985$ \% it holds that $\|Y_\tau-\hat{Y}_{\tau|t}\|\le C_{\tau|t}$ are satisfied which is higher than the theoretically ensured value of $100(1-\delta/T)=99.83$ \%.